 A better app can go a very long way: a higher quality app will translate to higher user ratings, generally better rankings, more downloads, and higher retention (longer install periods).
 High-quality apps also have a much higher likelihood of getting some unanticipated positive publicity such as being featured in Android Market or social media buzz.

-But it’s important to note that the impact of app uninstalls on ranking is likely related to WHEN they occur in the customer life cycle, meaning that an uninstall that occurs soon after a first launch will weigh more heavily than an uninstall that occurs after many weeks or months.
+But it’s important to note that the impact of app uninstalls on ranking is related to when they occur in the customer life cycle, not just that they occur.
+In other words, an uninstall that occurs soon after a first launch weighs more heavily than an uninstall that occurs after many weeks or months.

-Users of the Singular unified analytics platform are primarily app marketing professionals.
-There are many ways that an app marketer can help reduce the rates that uninstall tracking reveals.
+Singular unified analytics platform customers are primarily app marketing professionals.
+There are many ways that app marketers can reduce uninstall rates that uninstall tracking reveals.
 Our uninstall attribution measurement data points are designed to help marketers identify pockets of opportunity by showing the comparative app uninstall rates by campaign, creative, vendor, region, buying model and more.

-- By Buying Model Incentivized versus Non-Incentivized Installs
+- Buying Model: Incentivized versus non-incentivized installs

-- By Cohort iPhone 5 versus 6 owners
+- Cohort: iPhone X versus 11 owners

-- By Region India Versus Indonesia
+- Region: India versus Indonesia

 App store ranking effects are not the most important consequences of a high (or low) uninstall rate.
 But growing users is an essential element of most app marketing programs.
 And anything that strengthens or weakens your ability to attract new users is something that warrants your continued attention.